 Hello my friends, my neighbours, and colleagues,

-As I sat down today to write my Advocacy Committee report to you, I intended to give you an update on the activities with regard to the transportation and transit issues within our business community of Cloverdale, Clayton and Campbell Heights, as well as an update on the other issues we are pressing forward on thru our advocacy efforts.
+As I sat down today to write my Advocacy Committee report to you, I intended to give you an update on the activities with regard to the transportation and transit issues within our business community of Cloverdale, Clayton and Campbell Heights, as well as an update on the other issues we are pressing forward on through our advocacy efforts.
 However, after hearing the announcements from our Provincial Government and Health Officer, it became clear to me that there are much more pressing issues that need to be addressed.

-The Cloverdale and District Chamber of Commerce has been working hard for the last year to continue to serve our members and our community.
-We have worked to ensure that you are kept up to date on government supports and subsidies available to businesses and not-for-profit organizations and other resources to aid in our economic resilience.
-We have offered skills training that will aid weathering these tough economic times and we have continued to be your voice and connector to our elected representatives in Federal, Provincial and Municipal government.
+The Cloverdale District Chamber of Commerce has been working hard for the last year to continue to serve our members and our community.
+We have worked to ensure that you are kept up to date on government supports and subsidies available to businesses and not-for-profit organizations as well as other resources to aid in our economic resilience.
+We have offered skills training that will aid in weathering these tough economic times and we have continued to be your voice and connector to our elected representatives in Federal, Provincial and Municipal government.
 At every opportunity we have encouraged our members and community to be vigilant in our regard to COVID19 health and safety protocols in order to bend the curve and hopefully control the spread of this pandemic.

 Unfortunately, we find ourselves in what is clearly a third wave of infections with our province posting higher and higher numbers over the last few weeks.
 Today, the government acted again in order to help turn this tide.
 Once again, many of our businesses and industries will be negatively affected by the new restrictions – notably our restaurants/hospitality sector, gyms and fitness centres.
 For the next three weeks, indoor dining is prohibited and those who only serve snacks or appetizers must close.
 This comes at a time when restaurants were just starting to see a bit of returned patronage and is a heavy blow to this sector.
 Travel too has been restricted to work or medical travel only with certain communities completely shut down (Whistler/Blackcomb.)